Preventing Burnout in Ministry

 Stress has a physical, chemical, existence in our body.
 What we identify as the symptoms of “feeling stressed” is the product of the hormones adrenaline, cortisol, and neuro-epinephrine being released into our blood stream from our adrenal glands.
 These hormones create the stress response in our body and with chronic exposure depress our brain chemistry.

 The best way to mitigate the stress hormones in our body is to metabolize them through physical exercise.
 When we engage mild exercise, our body breaks down the stress hormones in our muscles and washes them out of our system through our sweat and urine.
 Unlike masking the symptoms of stress with medication, this actually reduces the levels in our body.
 Exercise is also proven to boost brain chemistry.

 Emotional energy is a real thing.
-How you manage yours is HUGELY influential in your ability to engage life effectively.
+How you manage your emotional energy is extremely influential in your ability to engage life effectively.
 Chronic neglect of your emotional self is a clear path to burnout.

-First thing you need to know is that there are things that increase your emotional energy reserves and things that drain them.
+There are things that increase your emotional energy reserves and things that drain them.
 Being familiar with the two and judicious about navigating them is key.
 This familiarity with your emotional self is known as EQ or emotional intelligence.
-Accept that God created you an emotional creature, on purpose.
+Accept that God created you as an emotional creature, on purpose.

 The best ways to develop emotional intelligence involving spending time with a notepad finding words or word pictures to match up with what you are feeling.
 Then to share them out loud with a trusted confidant (friend or spouse).

 Understand that unresolved conflict and wounds from your life experiences don’t just go away if you ignore them.
 Instead they continue on in the back of your mind like an open app on your phon,e draining away resources that are better used elsewhere.
 They drain your battery and rob resources that could be used to get other things done faster and better.